brendan-mccaffrey/pagame-api/README.md

 }
 ```

-Subsequent response definitions will only detail
+Subsequent response definitions will only detail the expected value of "data" field

 ### List All Users